-Disabled Students' Allowances (DSAs) are extra help for eligible students who have a disability, specific learning difference such as dyslexia or dyspraxia, autism spectrum, medical or mental health condition.
-They are non-means tested allowances for eligible UK students, which pay for extra costs incurred as a result of a disability.
+Disabled Students' Allowance (DSA) pays for extra support for eligible disabled students e.g. neurodiversity including Autism Spectrum Condition, dyslexia or dyspraxia, medical or mental health condition.
+It is a non-means tested allowance for eligible UK students, which pays for extra costs incurred as a result of a disability.

 Students are required to make a contribution of £200 towards the cost of IT equipment.

-Please note: DSAs don't cover the disability-related costs you'd have if you weren't attending a course, or costs that any student might have.
+Please note: DSA doesn’t cover the disability-related costs you would have if you weren't attending a course, or costs that any student might have.

 When completing your UCAS application form, please use these codes to indicate what disability you have:

-Get Started is a three-day event that takes place just before the start of the academic year.
+Get Started is an early induction event that takes place just before the start of the academic year.
 All first year students who have disclosed a sensory or physical disability, autism spectrum or long-term health condition are invited.